 - Lydia has written a book with the, shall we say, Dylaneque title “Tár on Tár.”
 Is this an easy in-the-know Dylan joke by Field, or is he getting ultra-meta on us and double-referencing Cate’s turn as Bob in Todd Hayne’s “I’m Not There”?

 - Lydia, it transpires, was mentored by the great Leonard Bernstein (we see a lot of him on tape), and like him, she has a passion for Mahler.
-She has recorded all of “them” except for Symphony No. Five, the recording of which will complete the boxed set and takes up most of the rest of the movie.
+She has recorded all of “Them” except for Symphony No. Five, the recording of which will complete the boxed set and take up most of the rest of the movie.

 - However, no one, including the director or the leading lady, seems to have stopped and thought about the time difference between these two maestros.
 By my calculations, Lenny would have been teaching Lydia when she was five (he died in 1990).